This guide shows you how to set up and use Pinecone Database for high-performance similarity search.

 7. Clean up

-When you no longer need the example-index, use the delete_index operation to delete it:
+When you no longer need your example-index, delete it as follows:

 pc.delete_index(index_name)